kkrishnak22/servicenow_doc/Scripts/APIs/PDFGenerationAPI.md

 # ServiceNow PDFGenerationAPI

+## Overview

-- This API is part of the ServiceNow PDF Generation Utilities plugin (com.snc.apppdfgenerator) and is provided within the `sn_pdfgeneratorutils`namespace.
+This API is part of the ServiceNow PDF Generation Utilities plugin (`com.snc.apppdfgenerator`) and is provided within the `sn_pdfgeneratorutils` namespace.
 The plugin is activated by default.

 ## Creating a PDFGenerationAPI Instance